 , which is handled differently than

-other flags.Here is a sample program and its table-inspector
+can see examples of the expected file path through these symlinks.Here is a sample program and its table-inspector

 output: